quercia-dev/birdclef2025/README.md

 |       1564122 | 11 sec |
 ```

-In addition most recordings, are short, with few being considerably longer than the mean: 64% of recordings were shorter than 30 sec, with the mode being 5 sec when considering a 5 sec bin size.

-Though the audio recordings were labelled by a reliable 'primary_label' feature, we also have access to a less reliable secondary labels.
+Though the audio recordings were labelled by a reliable 'primary_label' feature, we also have access to a less reliable set of secondary labels.
 This motivated a consideration of different levels of trustworthiness for this secondary labels, which we explored through the use of an m parameter, obtaining a wide range of performance.

 Unlabelled recordings: almost half of the dataset is unlabelled, all with same length, which may give more information on the characteristics of audio data, but does not provide additional information through labelling.